eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 My hypothesis is that the runoff step can act as a corrective mechanism for misinformed voters in the primary step, whereas the more complex single-round mechanism suffers from "garbage in, garbage out" issues.

 However, there are a few ways that we could model improved voter information in the runoff step.
 We assume that in the primary election (say, in June) voters are tired and didn't have time to research all candidates in the crowded field.
 They vote imperfectly based on their limited knowledge (ex. vibes, not reading the candidate's website).
-But just how much more informed are voters in the runoff (say, in November)?
+But just how much more informed are voters in the runoff (say, in November<d-footnote>In California, the primary is in June with the general election top-2 runoff about five months later in November.
+In St. Louis, the general is only one month after the Approval primary.
+Either way, that is a fair amount of time to find out who the general election candidates are.</d-footnote>)?

 Under the most pessimistic conditions, we could imagine that the voter has absolutely no time to update their beliefs.
 The voter essentially falls into a coma until November, and then casts the same basic vote as they did in the primary.
 This is how STAR functions *almost exactly*.
 The flawed understanding carries over to the runoff step, without a chance to be corrected.
-However, it is even worse with STAR, because if you gave both finalists an equal score, you have no chance to influence the outcome.
+However, this is not quite how STAR works, because if you gave both finalists an equal score, you have no chance to influence the outcome.
+If you would have given the finalists a 3.9 and a 4.1, but rounded both to a 4, you have no chance to influence that runoff outcome.
 As the number of candidates increases, you eventually cannot give every candidate a distinct score, meaning you cannot necessarily influence the runoff unless you are viability aware and specifically distinguish between the two expected finalists.

 Under slightly more optimistic conditions, we can suppose that in the time between the primary and runoff, voters at least know who everyone in the runoff step actually are, though their preferences could still be noisy and in the wrong direction.
-This is how we define the baseline delayed runoff systems to work (Approval Top-2, Plurality Top-2, and Approval/Plurality Top-3 Condorcet).
+This is how we define the baseline delayed runoff systems to work (Approval Top-2 and Plurality Top-2).

 The most optimistic assumption is that voters have had time to research the candidates in the runoff step, watching the debates, reading the websites, and generally becoming more informed about the candidates.
 We include "noiseless" alternates of each delayed runoff system which uses this assumption.
 It's likely that the reality of the situation is somewhere between the baseline and noiseless assumptions.